Adrian-Ng/Adrian-Ng.github.io/_SQL/joins/04-join-aliases.md

 But what tables are these?

 In order for the alias to have any __meaning__, we need to peruse the query in its entirely.
+And we will need to do this _every time_.
+There is no way that we will be able to remember what `a` or `b` or `c` is.
-That is, these aliases provide no benefit in _readability_.
+Ultimately, these aliases provide no benefit in _readability_.

 ### Join Order

 However, let's say we are happy to live with this concession.
-The
+We still have the benefit of the

 The ordering of our tables is not important when it comes to the `INNER JOIN`.